 Distinguish wasps from bees by their hairless (or mostly so) body and skinny “waist.”
 The waist, technically called a petiole, is a somewhat cylindrical body segment (sometimes two segments) that fits between the thorax and the abdomen.

-Some wasps are social; they have nests and a caste system.
-Paper wasps (family Vespidae) are an example.
-A fertilized queen constructs a nest containing a few cells, lays a few eggs in them and raises those offspring, which are sterile.
+Some species are social and have nests and a caste system.
+Paper wasps (family Vespidae) are a good example, and one many people are familiar with.
+A fertilized queen constructs a nest containing a few cells, lays a few eggs in them, and raises sterile offspring.

 Once they’re adults, the offspring take over the care of the queen and the hive.
-The queen’s job is to lay eggs.
-The hive gradually gets bigger as the family grows larger.
+The queen’s job from then on is to lay eggs.
+The hive gradually grows bigger as the family grows larger.

 Wasps nest in a variety of places.
-For example, yellow jackets commonly nest in the ground, but sometimes in wall voids and attics.
-Hornets build nests in bushes, on tree branches or sometimes the sides of buildings, in attics and walls.
-Paper wasp nests are constructed in trees, under the eaves of houses, in attics and other structures.
+For example, yellow jackets commonly nest in the ground but sometimes in wall voids and attics.
+Hornets build nests in bushes, on tree branches, sometimes on the sides of buildings, and in attics and walls.
+Paper wasps construct their nests in trees, under the eaves of houses, in attics, and in other structures.

 Distribution of wasps